 – Black pepper

-2. Cook potatoes for additional 10 min or so – check with your knife to ensure they are cooked.
+2. Cook potatoes for an additional 10 min or so – check with your knife to ensure they are cooked.
 Do not overcook your vegetables.
 Drain the vegetables and let them cool down to room temperature.

 3. Peel potatoes and carrots.